 The whole idea is traceable in olden days where gender-divided colonies were established, and missionary patriarchies were spreading.
 Reflecting upon how things are being done today, it is easy to see the massive concentration of men at the topmost levels of organizations, state power as well as in the military force.
 One may be caught by the thought of why the huge private fortunes are sometimes inherited in the United States but never in any way assembled by the female population.
 Gender inequality in the world of globalization is also connected to other elements such as race and sexuality.
 Masculinities are to a great extent known to be embedded in neoliberal globalization.
 According to Raewyn Connell, gender relations as far as the world scale is concerned, are affected by the movement of metropolitan power into offshore spaces, new forms of resistance, social turbulence that emerge from triumphant neoliberalism, as well as the conflict among globally powerful patriarchies.
 It is essential to understand that one of the basic challenges when it comes to comprehending gender and power on a world scale revolves around the idea that gender theory primarily emerges from one world region and this is especially the most powerful.

+Rakan,

+Your paper weaves these texts together nicely, and you are clearly comfortable with these ideas and their implications in a way that I find very impressive.
+I would have liked to see you pull race/empire/colonial relations in more clearly, since you did such a masterful job with describing gender, sex, and sexuality.
+I would note that you referred to psychology in both the intro and (tragically short) conclusion.
+But I never really saw you develop that idea.
+How do all of these intersections and insights from these readings come together to understand psychology, or how social identity impacts psychology?

+There are obviously other issues too, like cultural and ethnic norms, colonialism and imperialism which challenge those norms, and intersect with gendered and sexualized logics.
+As we move into the semester, I will be excited to see how you think through those added layers.

+Also, please do use in-text citations per my guidelines.

+94

 Conclusion

 It is therefore apparent that the engagement of psychology with an intersectional perspective when it comes to social identities continues to grow.
 It is a special issue and significant one based on the fact that it focuses on illustrating how intersectional positions within the range of sexual minority identities articulate with various other dimensions of identity, for instance, gender, racial ethnicity, age, sexuality, power, as well as socioeconomic status.
 As seen through this paper, race/ethnicity, gender, sexuality as well as power are connected in one way or another even though they are understood differently by different people.
+MORE PLEASE!!!!

 Bibliography